trachanh1609/PokerGame/README.md

-PokerGame is written in Python 2.7
-The game is based on Texas Holdem Poker
+PokerGame is written in Python 2.7.
+The game is based on Texas Holdem Poker.
 Each player has 2 private cards and there are 5 common cards on the table

 Features :